 This cable car connects the town of Wengen with Männlichen.

-This is a gondola cableway that is currently under construction in the Bernese Oberland.
-It will link Grindelwald to Männlichen and the Eigergletscher railway station and should open sometime in 2020.
+This is a gondola cableway links Grindelwald to Männlichen and the Eigergletscher railway station and opened in December 2020.

 Grindelwald Cable Car